CV vs Resume in 2026: Key Differences by Country & Role

 Want help building the right one?

-Check out How to Write a Resume in 2025 (Step-by-Step Guide That Actually Works) or explore Wensa’s Resume Builder to create a version that fits your goals.
+Check out How to Write a Resume in 2026: Step-by-Step Guide or explore Wensa’s Resume Builder to create a version that fits your goals, or start from an ATS-friendly template.

 Written by